-For Higher Education students, these Ways of Working are no less applicable and form a strong foundation for working at HE level.
+For Higher Education students, these Ways of Working are no less applicable and form a strong foundation for working at HE level and in employment or further study beyond.

 Student Services and Wellbeing Support

 Our Student Services team provide a range of support, information, advice and counselling to help you to make the most of your time as a student.
 This includes